Olympus E-M5 II vs Sony RX1R II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the RX1R II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the RX1R II followed on from the Sony RX1R.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 II or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.